lyz-code/blue-book/docs/orgmode.md

 # Troubleshooting

 ## Create an issue in the orgmode repository

+Note: if you want to debug orgmode with DAP use [this config instead](#troubleshoot-orgmode-with-dap)

 - [Create a new issue](https://github.com/nvim-orgmode/orgmode/issues/new/choose)
 - Create the `minimal_init.lua` file from [this file](https://github.com/nvim-orgmode/orgmode/blob/master/scripts/minimal_init.lua)
   ```lua